cscorley/dissertation/chapters/4_results/1_flt.md

 \fone asks how well a topic model trained on changesets performs compared to one trained on source code entities.
 Table \ref{table:feature_location_rq1}
 summarizes the results of each subject system when evaluated at the file-level.
-In the table, we bold the greater of the two MRRs.
-Since our goal is to show that training with changesets is just as good, or better than, training on snapshots, we only care about statistical significance when the MRR is in favor of snapshots.
+In the table, I bold the greater of the two MRRs.
+Since the goal is to show that training with changesets is just as good, or better than, training on snapshots, I only care about statistical significance when the MRR is in favor of snapshots.
 While statistical significance in favor of changesets is desirable, statistical *insignificance* between snapshots and changesets is acceptable and also desirable as it showcases that the changeset